PSHE & Citizenship

 Personal, Social and Health Education (PSHE)

-Parents now have a right to withdraw their children from Sex Education lessons and this will be respected.
-However we hope that by working together to meet the needs of pupils, requests will be infrequent.
+Parents now have a right to withdraw their children from RSE lessons and this will be respected.
+However, we hope that by working together to meet the needs of students, requests will be infrequent.
 Any such request should be made to the Headteacher.

 Citizenship through PSHE